-3 External review
+6 External review

-The Issuer has procured a report prepared by a second party opinion provider (the "SPO Report"), who acts as third party reviewer of the Issuer's Green Financing Framework and its overall CSR and sustainability strategy and performance.
-This provider will certify alignment with the applicable green principles, such as the Green Bond Principles (GBP) developed by the International Capital Markets Association (ICMA) and the Green Loan Principles (GLP) developed by the Loan Market Association (LMA).
+The Issuer has obtained a report (the "Second Party Opinion") prepared by a second party opinion provider, who acts as third party reviewer of the Issuer's Green Financing Framework and who assessed the consistency of the Issuer's Green Financing Framework with its overall CSR and sustainability strategy.
+This provider has certified alignment with the Green Bond Principles (version June 2021, including Appendix 1 dated June 2022) developed by the International Capital Markets Association and the Green Loan Principles (version February 2023) developed by the Loan Market Association.